Trout Fishing In The Rain – Is It Better?

 Trout fishing in the rain can be good

-When nymphing in the rain, I like attractor patterns that will stand out amongst all that food and debris being washed down the river.
+When nymphing in the rain, I like attractor patterns that stand out amongst all that food and debris being washed down the river.

 Fishing Flies With Spinning Rods

-Even if you don’t fly fish, you can still take advantage of flies and you can fish flies with spinning reels.
-I drift flies below a float or use my advanced bottom bouncing methods which can be extremely effective when fishing for trout.
+Even if you don’t fly fish, you can still take advantage of flies, and you can fish flies with spinning reels.
+I drift flies below a float or use my advanced bottom bouncing methods, which can be extremely effective when fishing for trout.

 Check out my page How To Fish Flies With Spinning Gear: 2 Best Methods.